-Over 5 million American households have small animals.
-If you can’t or are unable to have a dog or cat, they offer excellent ways to enjoy the rewards of pet ownership.
-Perhaps it’s something that is hardwired in humans.
-We are social creatures, and pets like guinea pigs and rabbits offer this opportunity to share our world in a fulfilling way.
+Over 5 million American households have small animals like guinea pigs and rabbits.
+If you are unable to have a dog or cat, they can help you still enjoy the rewards of pet ownership.
+After all, we are social creatures, and pets like guinea pigs and rabbits offer a special opportunity to share our world in a fulfilling way.

-If you’ve considered either species because of its size, it’s essential to understand that it’s where the similarities end.
-Yes, they eat similar diets and have like housing needs.
-The relationship you have with either one is unique.
+If you’ve considered either species because of their size, it’s essential to understand that it’s where many of the similarities end, though they also eat many of the same things and have similar housing needs.
+Still, the relationship that you will have with either one will be unique.

 At a Glance

 Guinea Pig Overview

 A guinea pig is an excellent bridge if you’re coming from a smaller rodent like a hamster.
 They live longer and are often more docile.
 The care is similar, though, so the transition is smooth.
 These points also apply to a rabbit, though there is more variability in weight with this animal.
 Guinea pigs and rabbits share a common history as food for both humans and predators.

 That said, both pets hit the proverbial lottery when they came to the United States.
 They have since lived as pampered animals, and they tend to respond well to human contact and care.
 There are 13 recognized breeds today, with some people even showing them.
 As you may have guessed, their name is a bit of a misnomer because they are rodents, not pigs.

 There is also an interesting connection between humans and guinea pigs that few other mammals share.
 Both people and cavies must get vitamin C from their diet because our respective bodies can’t synthesize it.
 That explains our mutual reliance on plant foods.